Gary-Burke/quizmaster/README.md

 - `load_game()`
     - Use the selected category from the user to load the correct worksheet.
 - `start_game()`
-    - Loops through questions and answers while validating each input.
+    - Loops through questions one by one.
+Gives feedback on the answers from the user.
+Validates each input.
 - `game_over()`
-    - Print a game over message to the user.
+    - Print a game over message to the user, which includes the score count.
 - `validate_empty_input()`
     -  Validates user input and ensures they don't submit an empty field
 - `new_game()`